 - 1. Lawfully constructed structures - a.
 Legally established structures occurring as of the effective date of this Program, which do not meet the standards of this Program, shall be considered nonconforming to this Program, to include appurtenances as defined in 19.100.150. - b.
-All legally established structures may continue and may be repaired or maintained in accordance with the Act, this Program, and Chapter 24.50 TCC. - c.
-In the event that a legally existing structure is damaged or destroyed by fire, explosion or other casualty, it may be reconstructed to configurations existing immediately prior to the time the structure was damaged or destroyed, provided the application is made for the necessary permits within twenty-four months of the date the damage or destruction occurred, and the restoration is completed within two years of permit issuance or the conclusion of any appeal on the permit. - d.
-Any legally existing structure that is relocated must be brought in to conformance with the Act and this Program. - 2.
+All legally established nonconforming structures may continue and may be, remodeled, repaired or maintained in accordance with the Act, this Program, and Chapter 24.50 TCC.

+- c.
+For structures located partially within the shoreline buffer or setback, alterations shall be limited to the addition of height up to 35 feet above finished grade and landward expansion into areas outside the shoreline setback. - d.For structures located entirely within the shoreline buffer or setbacks, alterations shall be allowed for the addition of height up to 35 feet above finished grade, or landward expansion the entire width of the structure, up to 500 square feet (1,000 square feet total if adding second floor up to 35 feet high), on the upland side of the structure, or both.
+Mitigation shall be required for any such expansions within the buffer.
+The square footage limitation on expansions only applies to portions of the property within the shoreline buffer or setback.
+Structures may be expanded outside the shoreline buffer or setback, subject to other applicable provisions of Thurston County Code. - e.
+Interior and exterior remodels and the addition of upper stories are permitted.
+Except as provided above, such additions shall not extend beyond the existing or approved building footprint. - f.Any expansion of nonconforming structures that further encroach on the buffer or setback towards the Ordinary High Water Mark or expansion on either side of the existing structure shall require a shoreline variance. - g.
+Remodels, alterations, and reconstruction of structures which occur within the footprint of the existing structure shall not require a substantial development permit provided the site does not pose any human health and safety issues, the project does not result in increased detrimental impacts to the shoreline, and does not increase any interference with other existing uses of the shoreline. - eg.h.
+In the event that a legally existing structure is damaged or destroyed by fire, explosion or other casualty, it may be reconstructed to configurations existing immediately prior to the time the structure was damaged or destroyed, provided the application is made for the necessary permits within twenty-four months of the date the damage or destruction occurred, and the restoration is completed within two years of permit issuance or the conclusion of any appeal on the permit. - dh.i.
+Relocation of legally existing structures shall not increase the degree on nonconformity.
+Applicants are encouraged to bring aAny legally existing structure that is relocated must be brought in-to conformance with the Act and this Program. - 2.
 Existing Appurtenances to Single-Family Residences.
 Those legally existing appurtenances that are common to existing single-family residences that do not meet the standards of the code shall be considered nonconforming to this Program.
-Such appurtenances may include garages and sheds, but shall not include bulkheads, overwater structures or other shoreline modifications.

-- Vegetation conservation standards of this Program shall not apply retroactively in a way which requires lawfully existing uses and developments, including residential landscaping and gardens, to be removed, except as required as mitigation for new and expanded development. - Structures, improvements, docks, fills or developments lawfully placed in or over water prior to December 4, 1969 shall be considered non-conforming, but may continue in accordance with RCW 90.58.270.
-New overwater structures are prohibited.
+Such appurtenances may include garages and sheds, but shall not include bulkheads, overwater structures or other shoreline modifications. - 3.
+Vegetation conservation standards of this Program shall not apply retroactively in a way which requires lawfully existing uses and developments, including residential landscaping and gardens, to be removed, except as required as mitigation for new and expanded development. - 4.
+Structures, improvements, docks, fills or developments lawfully placed in or over water prior to December 4, 1969 shall be considered non-conforming, but may continue in accordance with RCW 90.58.270.
+New residential overwater structures other than docks as defined in Chapter 19.150 are prohibited.